Culture of East Germany: Schlager

-Schlager, which was very popular in the west, also gained a foothold early on in East Germany, and numerous musicians, such as Gerd Christian, Uwe Jensen, and Hartmut Schulze-Gerlach gained national fame.
+Schlager, light popular music with roots in the nineteen and early twentieth century, which was very popular in the west, also gained a foothold early on in East Germany, and numerous musicians, such as Gerd Christian, Uwe Jensen, and Hartmut Schulze-Gerlach gained national fame.
 Frank Schöbel was very successful.
 From 1962 to 1976, an international schlager festival was held in Rostock, garnering participants from between 18 and 22 countries each year.
 The city of Dresden held a similar international festival for schlager musicians from 1971 until shortly before reunification.
 There was a national schlager contest hosted yearly in Magdeburg from 1966 to 1971 as well.

 Classical

 Several prestigious ensembles had roots in the pre-War period.
 Leipzig Gewandhaus Orchestra was led by Kurt Masur since 1970.
 The Staatskapelle Dresden was led by Herbert Blomstedt since 1975.
 Jean Kurt Forest established the Carl Philipp Emanuel Bach Chamber Orchestra in 1969, and Hartmut Haenchen led the ensemble.

 Other ensembles located in East Germany included the Akademie für Alte Musik Berlin, the Berlin State Opera, the Komische Oper Berlin, the Berlin Radio Symphony Orchestra, the Staatskapelle Berlin, the Konzerthausorchester Berlin (Berliner Symphony Orchestra) and the Staatskapelle Halle.

+Classical music recordings were recorded issued on the Eterna Record label, a unit of the VEB Deutsche Schallplatten state music company.
+Many of the recordings have been issued in the 21st century on the Berlin Classics label.

 Johann Sebastian Bach

 On a more traditional level, the East German government celebrated the fact that Johann Sebastian Bach was born in East German territory, and spent a great deal of money converting his house in Eisenach into a museum of his life, which, among other things, included more than 300 instruments from Bach's life.
 In 1980, this museum received more than 70,000 visitors.

 In Leipzig, an enormous archive with recordings of all of Bach's music was compiled, along with many historical documents and letters both to and from him.
 Werner Neumann founded the Bach-Archiv Leipzig in 1950.

 Every second year, school children from across East Germany gathered for a Bach competition held in East Berlin.
 Every four years an international Bach competition for keyboard and strings was held.

-Thomanerchor recorded a number of Bach's works.
+Thomanerchor recorded a number of Bach's works for the GDR's Eterna label.